 4460 US-17 Business, Murrells Inlet, SC 29576, leesinletkitchen.com

 The Original Mr. Fish Restaurant and Seafood Market

 Grand Strand seafood lovers cheered three years ago when Ted Hammerman and his daughter, Sheina, saved this landmark restaurant and seafood market.
-Now fish fans flock to the inviting, art-filled building located in a strip mall for Sheina's spicy gumbo and addictive crab rangoons (cream cheese and crab wrapped in wontons and deep-fried).
-The eatery also offers creative sushi such as seared tuna with blue cheese, as well as specialty seafood rolls (try the spicy sea scallops) and a variety of gluten-free pizzas.
+Now fish fans flock to the inviting, art-filled building in a strip mall for Blue Crab Cluster Boil and crab rangoons (deep-fried wontons filled with cream cheese and crab).
+The eatery also offers favorites like fish tacos and crab mac and cheese.
+There's also a variety of steamed items like oysters, crabs, and shrimp.

 Order: The fish tacos made with your choice of fish, chicken, or vegetarian ($15) topped with onions and sweet peppers.